 The flow meter then uses this computation of Reynolds number to compensate the raw flow velocity for conditions of laminar or turbulent flow profile as defined by an internal Reynolds compensation table.
 The flow meter then converts the compensated flow velocity to volumetric flow rate.

 Rate = VF \ Comp(Rn) \ Pipe area

 Flow meter Types

-The flow meter automatically conditions Installation Menu choices to suit the selected meter type.
-The following illustrates the 2-Channel and 2-Path energy flow meter types.
+The meter automatically conditions Installation Menu choices to suit the selected meter type.
+The following paragraphs introduce the available flow meter types that include: